Sátántangó: Release

-Home video
+Home media

 The film has developed a cult following among certain audiences, due in part to its artistry and length, but also to its having long been unavailable on DVD.
 The film was only briefly out in VHS and DVD formats in the 1990s, and went out of print very quickly, initiating a period in which only bootlegs transferred from old VHS sources were available.
 It has since been released in a new transfer supervised by Tarr.